codegangsta/martini-contrib/sessionauth/README.md

 The SessionUser() Martini middleware will inject the login.User interface into your route handlers.
-These interfaces must be converted to your appropriate type to function correcty.
+These interfaces must be converted to your appropriate type to function correctly.

 ```go
    func handler(user login.User, db *MyDB) {